gilmore-lab/databrary-authorizations/Templates-PIs.md

 Vicky

-#IRB APPROVAL NOT NECESSARY
+# IRB APPROVAL NOT NECESSARY
-Dear Jean,
+Dear Dr. [Last Name],

 The IRB stipulation has not caused delays with approving the Databrary Access Agreement at other institutions.
 We designed the access agreement to be different than the standard DUA model that typically aims to enable a specific person access to a specific dataset for a specific research purpose.